Hansanto/quipoquiz-discord/README.md

 > 1. **We are not affiliated with QuipoQuiz.**
 > 2. The bot is not hosted, you need to host it yourself.

+## Permissions

+The bot needs the permission `2147483648`:
+- Use Slash Commands

 ## Visuals (Spoiler)

 <details>